LeMyst/WikibaseIntegrator/README.md

 login_instance.continue_oauth()
 ```

-The method continue_oauth() will either prompt the user for a callback URL (normal bot runs), or it will take a
+The method `wbi_login.Login.continue_oauth()` will either prompt the user for a callback URL (normal bot runs), or it
-parameter so in the case of WBI being used as a backend for e.g. a web app, where the callback will provide the
+will take a parameter so in the case of WBI being used as a backend for e.g. a web app, where the callback will provide
-authentication information directly to the backend and so no copy and paste of the callback URL is required.
+the authentication information directly to the backend and so no copy and paste of the callback URL is required.

 ## Wikibase Data Types ##